 pro: as an "example" of this "biggest risk", "just this week: Critical flaw in wolfSSL library enables forged certificate use" (statement)

-pro: [specifically regarding non-hybrid ML-DSA:] people objecting to non-hybrid ML-KEM shouldn't object to non-hybrid ML-DSA since "the concerns are quite different, because there's no timewarp.
-Future breaks are not a concern now."; "There is no analogous 'harvest now, decrypt later' against signature schemes"; the hybrid "benefit is a little lower than hybrid key exchange due to the lack of store-now-decrypt-later risk"; there is "limited security benefit anyway given there is no HNDL equivalent"; "the blast radius for signatures has a strict end with revocation of the key" (statement) (statement) (statement) (statement) (statement)
+pro: [specifically regarding solo ML-DSA:] people objecting to solo ML-KEM shouldn't object to solo ML-DSA since "the concerns are quite different, because there's no timewarp.
+Future breaks are not a concern now."; "There is no analogous 'harvest now, decrypt later' against signature schemes"; the hybrid "benefit is a little lower than hybrid key exchange due to the lack of store-now-decrypt-later risk"; there is "limited security benefit anyway given there is no HNDL equivalent"; "the blast radius for signatures has a strict end with revocation of the key"; "As soon as the breakage becomes publicly known, we can expect implementations to switch to a different algorithm"; "your vulnerability begins and ends with your verifier starting and stopping to trust the public key"; "while still difficult to detect, signature keys being broken is detectable, especially if this type of breakage happens at scale" (statement) (statement) (statement) (statement) (statement) (statement) (statement)

 con: since we have ECC+PQ anyway, adding a PQ option makes TLS more complicated by forcing more options (statement)